ashishtayal89/JourneyOptimizer/README.md

 # Future Plan

 Will optimize this to handle edge cases and make it more performant.
-Will release as a npm package one it has basic features ready.
+Will release as a npm package once it has basic features ready.
 Will also release a react+typescript version of this library going forward.